-Title 38 of the Code of Federal Regulations, which is updated monthly.
+The Board's Text Files contain information and reference language useful in the preparation of draft decisions.
+Included in these files are: Slip opinions of the U.S. Court of Appeals for Veterans Claims from 1990 to the present; BVA decisions since 1993; and Title 38 of the Code of Federal Regulations, which is updated monthly.
 A commercial application that contains the Physicians' Desk Reference (pharmaceutical product descriptions and information about drug interactions and side effects), the Merck Manual, (a quick reference manual for most common diseases), and Stedman's Medical Dictionary is also available to BVA attorneys.
 Precedent opinions of VA's Office of the General Counsel since 1993 and Chairman's numbered memoranda since 1991 are available in a word processing format.
 Several VBA resource items, including directives, training guides, and manuals, are also provided in a searchable format.

-Still other research tools and training materials prepared and updated by BVA personnel include: "Headnotes," which are summaries of selected opinions of the U.S. Court of Veterans Appeals; information concerning military awards and decorations; a discussion of attorneys' and agents' fees under 38 U.S.C. § 5904; medical abbreviations; and a BVA training guide on hearing loss disability, tinnitus, and neurology.
+Still other research tools and training materials prepared and updated by BVA personnel include: "Headnotes," which are summaries of selected opinions of the U.S. Court of Appeals for Veterans Claims; information concerning military awards and decorations; a discussion of attorneys' and agents' fees under 38 U.S.C. § 5904; medical abbreviations; and a BVA training guide on hearing loss disability, tinnitus, and neurology.

 Since 1994, BVA's decisions have been made available to the public on CD-ROM.
-Currently, Board decisions issued in calendar years 1996 and 1997, along with the Veterans Benefit Law Index are available for purchase from the Government Printing Office on CD-ROM.
-Additionally, as discussed on page 18, all Board decisions issued in calendar years 1994 through 1997 are available in searchable text format through the World-Wide Web.
+Currently, Board decisions issued in calendar years 1996, 1997, and 1998, along with the Veterans Benefit Law Index are available for purchase from the Government Printing Office on CD-ROM.
+Additionally, as discussed on page 18, all Board decisions issued in calendar years 1994 through 1998, are available in searchable text format through the World-Wide Web.
 This public access to Board decisions represents an enormous potential reduction of research time for appellants, attorneys representing appellants, appeal representatives preparing advocacy briefs, and others interested in the appeal process.